-Community life at Columbia is a vital mixture of the ordinary and the extraordinary.
+Student life at Columbia Seminary is a vital mixture of the ordinary and the extraordinary.
 Together we seek to live out our faith as members of the one body of Christ.
-It is often in the ordinary experiences of campus life that the grace of God is revealed in extraordinary ways
+It is often in the ordinary experiences of campus life that the grace of God is revealed in extraordinary ways.

 Throughout the week, Columbia offers recreation opportunities such as volleyball, aerobics, and intramural team sports, including football, softball, and basketball.
 Community leagues provide opportunities for children and adults who wish to participate in organized sports or recreation.
 The local state-of-the-art YMCA offers student memberships as well.